PREVIEW

 Q: How did the district select this curriculum?

-Puberty Talk for Grades 5 & 6
+• Puberty Talk for Grades 5 & 6

-Puberty: The Wonder Years, Grade 5
+• Puberty: The Wonder Years, Grade 5

 Q: Can parents see this curriculum?

-A: Yes, both options are available for public preview beginning Tuesday, May 27, through Friday, June 20 (except June 19, which is a holiday.)
+A: Yes, while extended viewing hours have ended, the curriculum remains available for review.
 Families are welcome to drop by the department of Curriculum & Instruction, Professional Development (CIPD), Building B, at 1017 Reno Avenue and request to review the curriculum.
+Hours are Monday through Friday, 8 a.m. to 5 p.m.

 Q: Can’t I just get a copy of the curriculum emailed to me?

-A: The Board will meet on June 9 to hear more about the recommended curriculum and hear from the community.
-The Board will vote on the curriculum at its following meeting, on June 23.
 Members of the community are welcome to attend all meetings of the MCS Board of Education, and there is time allotted for public comment.
-Also, if you wish to view the livestream, you may do so at this link.
+Also, if you wish to view the livestream or meeting recording, you may do so at this link.

 A: In accordance with the California Healthy Youth Act (CHYA), parents have the right to opt their children out of this instruction.
 Your child will bring home an opt-out form at least fourteen days before the start of the lessons, and the school will also provide that form to you via Parent Square.
 Please note that this is an opt-out process, not an opt-in, so no action is required on your part unless you choose to withdraw your child from the curriculum.